-We operate global interactive electronic marketplaces that enable the trading of financial instruments and other products instantaneously, more effectively and at lower cost than traditional trading methods.
-Our marketplaces are currently used by most of the largest financial institutions and wholesale market participants to trade in a wide range of global financial instruments, including government securities denominated in U.S. dollars, Euros, Yen, British Pounds Sterling, Canadian dollars and currencies of emerging market countries, as well as securities of U.S. agencies, municipal securities, Eurobonds, corporate bonds and other global fixed income securities and U.S. Treasury futures.
-We operate the largest global electronic marketplace for U.S. Treasury securities and leading global electronic marketplaces for other fixed income securities and financial instruments.
-We also operate a U.S. Treasury futures exchange marketplace that is known as the CANTOR EXCHANGE (SM), the first fully electronic futures exchange for the trading of U.S. Treasury futures.
-Our current marketplaces process financial instrument transactions of over \$150 billion per day, of which more than \$6 billion are wholly-electronic orders.
+We operate global interactive electronic marketplaces designed to enable market participants to trade financial instruments and other products instantaneously, more effectively and at lower cost than traditional trading methods.
+Our marketplaces are currently used by most of the largest financial institutions and wholesale market participants to trade in a wide range of global fixed income securities, futures, options and other financial instruments.
+These financial instruments include government securities denominated in U.S. dollars, Euros, Yen, British Pounds Sterling, Canadian dollars and currencies of emerging market countries, as well as securities of U.S. agencies, municipal securities, Eurobonds, corporate bonds and other global fixed income securities and U.S. Treasury futures.
+We operate the largest global electronic marketplace for U.S. Treasury securities and other leading global electronic marketplaces for fixed income securities and financial instruments, most of which have been converted or are being converted to our eSPEED SM electronic trading platform.
+We also operate a U.S. Treasury futures exchange marketplace that is known as the CANTOR EXCHANGE SM, the first fully electronic futures exchange for the trading of U.S. Treasury futures.
+We expect the CANTOR EXCHANGE SM to serve as our platform for the electronic trading of a broad range of futures contracts globally.
+Our current marketplaces process financial instrument transactions of over \$150 billion per day, of which more than \$6 billion are wholly-electronic orders not involving any person as an intermediary.
 Our revenues are driven by trading activity and volume in our marketplaces.
-We commenced operations in March 1999 as a division of Cantor Fitzgerald and have not yet made a profit.
+We commenced operations in March 1999 as a division of Cantor Fitzgerald.

-We believe we operate the only electronic marketplaces used for trading in multiple instruments on a global basis.
+We believe we operate the only electronic marketplaces used for trading in multiple securities and financial and non-financial instruments on a global basis.
 Over 500 institutions worldwide participate in our marketplaces, including all of the 25 largest bond trading firms in the world, as identified by Euromoney Magazine.
-Most of these institutions use our proprietary screen displays and/or trading platforms, which allow us to deliver information and execute transactions instantaneously, on a secure basis through their computer network security barriers.
+Most of these institutions use our proprietary screen displays and/or trading platforms, which allow us to deliver information and execute transactions instantaneously through their computer security barriers that permit or exclude entry into their internal networks.
+We have devoted significant resources to developing client arrangements, providing point- to-point communications links and creating proprietary software to establish connectivity through these security barriers in order to securely deliver data and execute transactions for our clients.